survivejs/react-book/manuscript/07_implementing_dnd.md

 to add React DnD to the project.

-As a first step we'll need to connect it with our project.
-Currently it provides an HTML5 Drag and Drop API specific back-end.
+As a first step, we'll need to connect it with our project.
+Currently, it provides an HTML5 Drag and Drop API specific back-end.
 There's no official support for touch yet, but it's possible to add later on.
 In order to set it up, we need to use the `DragDropContext` decorator and provide the back-end to it:

 **app/components/App.jsx**